Lectures and Events

 Past 2017 lectures

-- Timothy Dewhirst, Ph.D., Principles of tobacco branding
+- Timothy Dewhirst, Ph.D., University of Gelph, Principles of tobacco branding

-- Dr. Richard Edwards, Smokefree 2025 and ASPIRE 2025: Research to achieve the endgame for tobacco smoking
+- Richard Edwards, University of Otago, Smokefree 2025 and ASPIRE 2025: Research to achieve the endgame for tobacco smoking

-- Meghan Brigid Moran, Ph.D., Pop culture matters: How understanding media, advertising, and the social worlds of adolescents can help tobacco control efforts
+- Meghan Brigid Moran, Ph.D., Johns Hopkins University Bloomberg School of Public Health, Pop culture matters: How understanding media, advertising, and the social worlds of adolescents can help tobacco control efforts

 Join our mailing list to receive emails about lectures and alerts when new videos have been posted.